comprobo25/comprobo25.github.io/index.md

 ---

 The Olin College course "A Computational Introduction to Robotics" (CompRobo) serves as a tour through some of the most important ideas at the heart of modern robotics.
 The course utilizes a project-based learning pedagogy that allows students to build mastery of key concepts while also allowing for a great deal of student choice and autonomy.
-The major focal points of the course are mobile robotics, computer vision, and machine learning.
-This year we are also piloting student led discussions on societal issues and robotics.
+The major focal points of the course are state estimation, localization, computer vision, decision-making, and societal implications of embodied systems.

 <!-- {% include feature_row %}-->